 Your plan may change over time

 The NDIS is designed to increase a person’s skills and independence so they can live a better life.
-As you work towards and achieve your goals, the amount of support you need will likely change.
+As you work towards your goals, the amount of support you need will likely change.

 If a service, early intervention support or assistive technology has increased your independence and decreased your need for additional support, you may need less funding, or no longer need any funding through an NDIS plan.
 This means you may not need NDIS funding now, but you can contact us again in the future if you need to.